quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning_processed/2rla_part86_AlphaGo.md

 :p How did the network produce move probabilities?
 ??x
-The network's first head, after the split, fed into 362 output units to produce move probabilities \( p \) for each of the 192+1 possible stone placements (plus pass). x??
+The network's first head, after the split, fed into 362 output units to produce move probabilities $p$ for each of the 192+1 possible stone placements (plus pass). x??

 ---